happ-2h/Sololearn-Code-Coach-Solutions/medium/Symbols/explanation.md

 - Output should only be numbers and letters

 # Inputs
-1. String wit hrandom symbols
+1. String with random symbols

 # Execution
 Go through the string.
 If it's a letter, numeral, or space, print it; otherwise skip it